-ATRTs are rare, high-grade tumors that occur most often in children age 3 and younger.
-They can appear as a large, bulky mass and tend to be fast-growing and frequently spread through the central nervous system.
+Atypical Teratoid Rhabdoid Tumor, also referred to as ATRT, is a rare, high-grade tumor that occur most often in children age 3 and younger.
+They can appear as a large, bulky mass, tend to be fast-growing, and may spread through the central nervous system.

 Prognosis means a prediction of outcome.
 This information is usually based on information gathered from groups of people with the same disease.
 It is important to remember these statistics are not individualized.